 • 8 different exercises are performed in one approach.

-You need to start and end each approach at the timer signal.
-In between sets and rounds, it is recommended not to stop, but to keep moving - walk slowly, make simple movements to restore breathing.
+You need to start and end each approach according to the timer signal.
+In between approaches and rounds, it is recommended not to stop, but to continue moving - walking slowly, doing simple movements to restore breathing.

-The set of Tabata exercises is recommended to be changed every 3 workouts so that the body does not get used to the same type of load.
+It is recommended to change the Tabata exercise set every 3 workouts so that the body does not get used to the same type of load.
 In this case, the effectiveness of classes will not decrease.
 You can return to old programs from time to time, but supplementing them with new exercises.

-It is impossible to practice daily according to the Tabata protocol.
-This can cause overwork and nervous exhaustion.
+You cannot practice the Tabata protocol every day.
+This can cause fatigue and nervous exhaustion.
 It is enough to train 3-4 times a week.
-It is not recommended to train on this system on an empty stomach or before going to bed.
+It is not recommended to train using this system on an empty stomach or before bed.

 Contraindications